Chronology of the universe: Baryogenesis

-The quark–gluon plasma that composes the universe cools until hadrons, including baryons such as protons and neutrons, can form.

-Initially, hadron/anti-hadron pairs could form, so matter and antimatter were in thermal equilibrium.
-However, as the temperature of the universe continued to fall, new hadron/anti-hadron pairs were no longer produced, and most of the newly formed hadrons and anti-hadrons annihilated each other, giving rise to pairs of high-energy photons.
-A comparatively small residue of hadrons remained at about 1 second of cosmic time, when this epoch ended.

 Theory predicts that about 1 neutron remained for every 6 protons, with the ratio falling to 1:7 over time due to neutron decay.
 This is believed to be correct because, at a later stage, the neutrons and some of the protons fused, leaving hydrogen, a hydrogen isotope called deuterium, helium and other elements, which can be measured.
 A 1:7 ratio of hadrons would indeed produce the observed element ratios in the early and current universe.